-“Go Kon-Mari on your spending,” says Lauren Zangardi Haynes, a financial planner with Evolution Advisers in Richmond, VA.
+“Go Kon-Mari on your spending,” says Lauren Zangardi Haynes, who works at Spark Financial Advisors.
 “Any extra cash you find, even if it's only $20 bucks a month, should be automatically transferred to your savings account with each paycheck.”

 Set up an automatic transfer from your paycheck to your savings account or use an app like Digit to save passively.
 Identify one or two regular monthly expenses you can cut; try a no-spend week or month in which you spend only on absolute necessities; find a side hustle to bring in extra income — TaskRabbit, Airbnb, or freelance writing, for example; and deposit your entire tax refund into your emergency savings account.